 VALUE OF AWARDS:

-The value of a award in 2010 will be £15,000, to include tuition fees.
+The value of a scholarship in 2010 will be £15,000, to include tuition fees.
 An initial payment of £12,000 is made at the beginning of the academic year from which it is expected that tuition fees will be deducted.
 Institutions can deduct tuition fees up to the maximum agreed RCUK level.
 In 2009/10, this amount was £3390.
 The balance of £3,000 is paid in late February or early March of the following year, on receipt of a satisfactory progress report from the student’s supervisor.
 Awards are usually administered by the institution at which the student will be studying and maintenance may well be paid out in instalments.

 APPLICATION AND ASSESSMENT PROCESS:

 Applications are not accepted from individual students.
 Tutors of approved one-year MSc courses are invited to apply on behalf of suitable candidates at the beginning of April each year, when they will also be advised how many applications from each institution can be accepted.
 Applications can be accepted from students wishing to study part-time over a two-year period (when the amount of the award will be split between the two years.)
-The studentships are not available to students subsequently awarded or holding major grants from other sources such as Research Councils.
+Scholarships are not available to students subsequently awarded or holding major grants from other sources such as Research Councils.
 The closing date for applications in 2010 will be 7 July 2010.
 Each application will be assessed by an Assessment Panel of four academics drawn from the PIC’s Scholarship Committee and the ESRC’s Training and Development Board.
 All candidates will be informed of the outcome of their application by the end of July 2010.

 Applications via course tutors should consist of five copies each of: